 Stage one: Deadline for applications and references

-Applications (and UKiset results) must be received by the application deadline, late applications will not be considered.
+Applications (and IELTS results) must be received by the application deadline, late applications will not be considered.
 Once received, we will contact an applicant’s school for a detailed academic reference.

 Stage two: Entrance Exams

-The exam syllabi are based on the current GCSE syllabi.
-We are aware that most applicants will only be part way through their Year 11 GCSE courses or studying alternative syllabuses.
+The examinations are based on the current GCSE syllabuses.
+We are aware that most applicants will only be part way through their Year 11 GCSE courses, or studying alternative syllabuses.
 The papers are designed to test analytical skills and problem solving ability more than factual recall.

 There will be a single paper in Mathematics.
 Candidates that have selected single subject Mathematics and those who have also selected Further Mathematics with Mathematics will sit the same paper.
 The paper is designed to test understanding and problem solving skills in algebra, geometry, numerical and graphical work.

 There is no written examination for Art or Extended Projects.

 Candidates selecting Computing, Politics or Economics may not have studied these subjects before.
 A detailed understanding of these subjects is not necessary, in the examinations candidates will be required to analyse and critically appraise supplied material.

 The examination marks are reviewed and candidates who have performed well in all their chosen subjects are invited back for interview.

 Selected candidates are interviewed by the subject Heads of Department or senior teaching staff in each of their chosen subjects.
 Interviews take place at St Paul’s on a Saturday toward the end of November.
 No exceptions can be made to the date or location of the interview.